About Nesta

 • in-depth remote, one-to-one interviews with five midwives and health visitors to understand more about their perceptions of parenting in one disadvantaged community

-• a focus group session with eight target parents (who had children aged between 6 months to 18 months and were eligible for Universal Credit) recruited via a parent-baby group.
+• a focus group session with eight target parents (who had children aged between 6-18 months and were eligible for Universal Credit) recruited via a parent-baby group.
 We showed parents video resource content about babies’ brain development to understand what types of content they found engaging.
 We also explored what types of media (TV, film, online content, social media) parents liked to engage with to better understand what might resonate with them.

 The objectives of the design sprint were to: